F4bioo/Tourtip/README.md

 # Tourtip

 Tourtip is a guided tour library for Android applications, built using Jetpack Compose.
-This library allows you to create customizable tooltips/bubbles that guide users through various features of your app.
+This library allows you to create customizable tooltips that guide users through various features of your app.

 ![tourtip-sample.gif](doc/screen/tourtip-sample.gif)

 ## Features
-- **Customizable Tooltips:** Easily create bubbles with custom styles, positions, and animations.
+- **Customizable Tooltips:** Easily create tooltips with custom styles, positions, and animations.
 - **Step-by-Step Guidance:** Provide users with step-by-step instructions to enhance their onboarding experience.
 - **Compose Integration:** Built with Jetpack Compose for seamless integration into your Compose UI.